 A good place to begin sorting out the nutrition puzzle is to learn about the basics.
 Here, we lay out the details on five nutrients that a growing body has to have every day.
 The payoff?
 A child with strong bones and teeth, a well-regulated digestive system, oxygen-rich blood, and healthy nutritional habits the child can carry throughout life.

 Calcium helps make strong bones and teeth, and this nutrient is most important during the years when bones are growing.
 Foods that are highest in calcium come from the cow -- low-fat milk, cheeses, and yogurt.
 But some leafy vegetables and fortified juices are also good sources of calcium.
-Here are some ways to give your child the calcium he needs:
+Here are some ways to give your child the calcium they need:

-- Start his day with a bowl of cold or hot whole-grain cereal topped with skim or low-fat milk and sliced fresh fruit.
+- Start their day with a bowl of cold or hot whole-grain cereal topped with skim or low-fat milk and sliced fresh fruit.

 - Serve low-fat yogurt, smoothies, or cheese after school and between meals for a nourishing calcium-rich snack.